T3M1N4L/UV_modified/README.md

 # Emerald v5 (UV_modified)

-> The 5th iteration of the emerald proxy (but without SEO and cooler theme ig?) (another test)
+> The 5th iteration of the emerald proxy (but without SEO and cooler theme ig?)

 ## Installation